yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 This means that we also can rely on your opinions.

-Besides that, if you write and present regularly, you have a very important skill/talent &mdash; you can present your ideas in a "digestable" way.
+Besides that, if you write and present regularly, you have a very important skill/talent &mdash; you can present your ideas in a "digestible" way.
 In our projects we
 [discourage informal communications]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %})
 and use ticketing systems instead.
 In those tickets you will have